 Be Proactive About Your Choices

 Public intoxication is something that can be controlled with moderation, and if you or a loved one has a record of public intoxication, especially a repeat history, there may be an underlying problem.
-Talk with a treatment expert today to discover ways to get to the root of the problem.
+Talk with a treatment provider today to discover ways to get to the root of the problem.
 Be proactive and stop yourself from other alcohol-related disorders.

 FinaLaw.Com.
 (2017).
 Public Intoxication.
 Retrieved On October 17, 2018 at https://criminal.findlaw.com/criminal-charges/alcohol-crimes.html